 … as soon as you professionalize care, you have produced an oxymoron.
 Systems provide services, not care.

 I cringe every time I hear that we are funding yet another program rather than spend a few bucks on the genuine invitation to connect and engage.
-Seriously, if you want to help a homeless person, invite him or her into your life.
-Take him or her out for lunch and make it a regular thing.
+If you want to help a homeless person, invite him into your life.
+Take her out for lunch and make it a regular thing.
 Maybe even explore the possibility of taking that person home for Christmas dinner.
 That will make a difference.
 The relationship you form will make a difference.